Last update: Nov 11, 2020

 Note: You need your passport (or a copy of it) at the exchange counters.
 All banks are closed on weekends, but many exchange counters are open.

-List of foreign currency exchanges in Myanmar.
+List of currency exchanges.

 Airport exchanges (everyday service, limited hours)